djsmithdev/combatmode/README.md

 </p>

 <p align="center">
-Introducing Combat Mode – an AddOn designed to bring a more dynamic action combat experience to World of Warcraft by implementing Free Look, Reticle Targeting, casting with mouse clicks, and more!
+Introducing <strong>Combat Mode</strong> – an AddOn designed to bring a more dynamic action combat experience to <em>World of Warcraft</em> by implementing Free Look, Reticle Targeting, casting with mouse clicks, and more!
 </center>

 ![previewGif](./previewGif.gif)

 <p align="center">
-With a full suite of carefully programmed changes aimed at breathing some much-needed life into WoW's tab-targeting combat, Combat Mode introduces features like Free Look, allowing you to change your character’s facing direction by moving the mouse without needing to perpetually hold right-click.
-When enabled - either through a toggle or press & hold key bind - the cursor is locked to the center of the screen and transformed into a reticle capable of target selection, even supporting the use of @cursor or @mouseover macros.
+With a full suite of carefully programmed changes <strong>aimed at breathing some much-needed life into WoW's tab-targeting combat</strong>, Combat Mode introduces features like <ins>Free Look</ins>, allowing you to change your character’s facing direction by moving the mouse without needing to perpetually hold right-click.
+When enabled - either through a <em>toggle</em> or <em>press & hold</em> key bind - the cursor is locked to the center of the screen and transformed into a <ins>reticle capable of target selection</ins>, even supporting the use of <em>@cursor</em> or <em>@mouseover</em> macros.
 </center>
 <p align="center">
-Combat Mode takes it further by allowing you to cast spells with mouse clicks, a mechanic inspired by third-person action games.
-For convenience, the AddOn will automatically deactivate Free Look while interacting with a range of interface panels, reactivating it once closed.
+Combat Mode takes it further by allowing you to <ins>cast spells with mouse clicks</ins>, a mechanic inspired by third-person action games.
+For convenience, the AddOn will <ins>automatically deactivate Free Look while interacting with a range of interface panels</ins>, reactivating it once closed.
 Additionally, you can expand this list of panels.
 </center>
 <p align="center">
-Experience World of Warcraft like never before with Combat Mode!
+Experience <em>World of Warcraft</em> like never before with <strong>Combat Mode</strong>!
 </center>